In ERP Software

 1. Features and users

-The number of features your ERP system needs is the first thing to consider when determining ERP development costs.
-The data analysis tool, automation tool, and reporting tool can all be included in your ERP system development.
-Thus, ERP software costs increase as more features are added to it.
-In addition to the number of features, the number of users that will be able to access your ERP system is another important factor to consider in the cost of ERP implementation.
+The number of features your ERP system needs is the first factor to consider when determining ERP development costs.
+The data analysis, automation, and reporting tools can all be included in your ERP system development.

 The more users your ERP system has, the more expensive it will be to develop ERP software because vendors typically charge per user.
 Your business can also grow as you scale, so you need to account for the new users.